Kei-Luna/LunaGC_5.3.0/README.md

 ## You'll need a proxy to connect to the server.
 - This tutorial uses fiddler, check this [video tutorial](https://tutorials.freespyware.store/api/public/dl/viOvXvPH) to set it up if you don't know how.
-- The script can be found in the docs folder, or by [this link](https://github.com/Kei-Luna/LunaGC_5.0.0/blob/main/docs/fiddlerscript.txt).

 ## Read the handbook (found at the end of the file)
 ## Some stuff mentioned here (such as wishing etc.) will not work.